UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## GreaterThanEquals

 ## definition
-	Check if a value is greater or equal than another
+	Check if a value is greater or equal than another.

 ### alias